zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/processing-an-order.md

 ## Creating a Shipment

-Creating a shipment begins in the _Orders_ menu as a continuation of processing an order.
+Creating a shipment begins in the _Orders_ menu as a continuation of processing an accepted order.
 See the [Creating a Shipment](../shipments/creating-a-shipment.md) article to learn more.

 ## Commerce 2.0 and Below